1. Home

 By: Adam Burns

 Alabama, with its rich history and diverse geography, offers a unique blend of urban and rural experiences.
 Although it is not as renowned for its passenger rail services as some northeastern states, Alabama still has a few key options for those looking to travel by train.
-This article will explore the current state of passenger and commuter train services in Alabama, highlighting key routes, services, challenges, and future prospects.
+This article will explore the current state of these transportation options in Alabama, highlighting key routes, services, challenges, and future prospects.

 22066642251_2b6d488c60_k.jpgAmtrak's "Crescent" is stopped in Birmingham on September 30, 2015.
 Warren Calloway photo.